A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: A Finitely Convergent Cutting-plane Decomposition Algorithm for Solving (JMICP)

 \subsection{A decomposition cutting-plane algorithm for \eqref{opt:micp-xy}}

 We now focus on developing a cutting-plane decomposition algorithm for solving \eqref{opt:micp-xy} to optimality.
-The master problem \eqref{opt:xy-master} can be progressively updated by adding Bender's cuts generated from solving the second-stage problem \eqref{opt:y-micp}.
-Specifically, Algorithm~\ref{alg:param-micp} is applied to solve \eqref{opt:y-micp} to optimality, and when the algorithm terminates, it generates a mixed-integer linear program (MILP) that has a same optimal solution as \eqref{opt:y-micp}.
-The MILP is solved to optimality with the cutting-plane oracle from \cite{ChenKucukyavuzSen2011}, and the oracle generates a linear program whose optimal solution is same as that of the MILP.
-Suppose the linear program at the main iteration $m$ is denoted as \eqref{opt:y-lp}.
-Then the Bender's cut \eqref{eqn:bender-cut} is generated and added to the master problem for the main iteration $m+1$.
+The master problem \eqref{opt:xy-master} can be iteratively updated by adding Benders' cuts generated from solving the second-stage problem \eqref{opt:y-micp}.
+Specifically, Algorithm~\ref{alg:param-micp} is applied to solve \eqref{opt:y-micp} to optimality, and when the algorithm terminates, it generates a mixed-integer linear program (MILP) that has the same optimal solution as \eqref{opt:y-micp}.
+The MILP is solved to optimality using \textbf{oracle-PMILP} introduced at the beginning of Section~\ref{sec:param-cut-plane}.
+For a given $x$-space solution $x^m$, where $m$ is the main iteration index, the \textbf{oracle-PMILP} generates a linear program \eqref{opt:y-lp} whose optimal solution is the same as \eqref{opt:y-micp}.
+Then the Benders' cut \eqref{eqn:bender-cut} is generated by dualizing \eqref{opt:y-lp}, and it is added to the master problem for the main iteration $m+1$.
 The pseudo code of the cutting-plane decomposition algorithm is given in Algorithm~\ref{alg:decomp-cutting-plane}.